yoyosource/tec1.0/README.md

 ```

 #### Return Statement
-The return statement can be used to exit a function before the real Block Exit of the function.
+The return statement can be used to exit a function before the real block exit of the function.
 But it can also return some value.
-To return something with a specific value write an Expression behind it and see what happends.
+To return something with a specific value write an expression behind it and see what happens.
-If you return from the Main Thread it gets discontinued.
+If you return from the Main thread it gets discontinued.
 ```
 // This will give the Output '1' testReturn(1)